likamrat/foldingathome/README.md

 ## Contributing

-Please contribute any way possible and do what make sense to you.
+Please contribute in any way possible and do what make sense to you.
 The COVID-19 is hitting hard on all of us and we are all in this together!
 If you have creative ideas please open a pull request or shoot me an email to likamrat@microsoft.com.

-Thank you!
+Let's do this!!!